Edna Purviance Welcome to Paradise

 Lyrics by Charles Chaplin

-Recorded by Petula Clark in 1967
+Recorded by Petula Clark in 1967.
+Link to recording.

 Why is my heart so light,